 Other Alternative Medicines

-If you do not want to take the medicines that are mentioned above to treat your coughs or colds, then you may opt to choose other options in order to get some relief.
-Some of these treatments can be bought over the counter, while some would require a prescription from a doctor.
+If you do not want to take the medicines that are mentioned above to treat your coughs or colds, then you may opt to choose other options to get some relief.
+Some of these treatments can be bought over the counter, while some would require a prescription.

 In some cases, some of these products would not even work and may pose some health risks if you take them haphazardly as well.